Bayesian Clustered Coefficients Regression with Auxiliary Covariates Assistant Random Effects: Bayesian Inference

 Let $\bm{\theta}= \{(\tau_y, \mu_{z_i\ell}, \tau_{z_i\ell}, \sigma^2, \lambda, \kappa_j, \bm{\alpha}): i = 1,\cdots,n; \ell = 1,\cdots,p; j=1,\cdots,J\}$ denote the set of unknown parameters in the proposed model, and we assume that they are independent \textit{a priori}.
 Therefore, we assign commonly used priors for these parameters: $\tau_y \sim \text{Gamma}(1,1)$, $\mu_{z_i\ell} \sim \mbox{N}(0, 1)$, $\tau_{z_i\ell} \sim \text{Gamma}(1,1)$, $\sigma^2 \sim \mbox{InverseGamma(1, 1)}$, $\lambda \sim \text{log-normal}(0, 1)$, $1/\kappa_j \sim \text{Gamma}(1, 1)$, and $\bm{\alpha} \sim \text{Dirichlet}(1,$ $1, \cdots)$.
 With the prior distributions specified above, the posterior distribution of these unknown parameters based on the data $D = \{Y(s_i), \bm{X}(s_i),$ $\bm{Z}_j\}$ is given by

 The analytical form of the posterior distribution of $\bm{\theta}$ is unavailable.
 Therefore, we employ the Markov chain Monte Carlo (MCMC) sampling algorithm to sample from the posterior distribution, and then obtain the posterior estimates for the unknown parameters.
 Computation is facilitated by the \textbf{nimble} package in \textsf{R}, which uses syntax similar to \textsf{WinBUGS} and \textsf{JAGS}, but generates \textsf{C++} code for faster computation.
+With the \textbf{nimble} package, sampling algorithms for the parameters are default samplers.
+For parameters $\bm{\alpha}$, a random-walk Dirichlet sampler is used.
+For $\bm{\beta}_{z_i}$, a random-walk block sampler is used.
+The same sampler is used for parameter $\bm{w}$.
+The conjugate sampler is used for $\tau_y$ and a categorical sampler is used for $z_i$, while for the other parameters, a random-walk sampler is applied.